subhankar-rakshit/Sketch-Drawing-of-Messi-s-Face-Python/README.md

 # Sketch-Drawing-of-Messi-s-Face-Python
-A bucnh of text files are here and each file are containing coordinates list.
+48 text files are here.
+Each file is containing a coordinates list.